Alexhuszagh/BreezeStyleSheets/README.md

 # Acknowledgements

 BreezeStyleSheets is a fork of [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet).
-Some of the icons are modified from [Material UI](https://github.com/google/material-design-icons) (which uses an Apache 2.0 license), and are redistributed under the MIT license.
+Some of the icons are modified from [Material UI](https://github.com/google/material-design-icons) and [Material Design Icons](https://materialdesignicons.com/) (both of which use an Apache 2.0 license), and are redistributed under the MIT license.

 # Contact